chalice-dev/aws-corpus/README.md

 find . | grep '?' | xargs -d "\n" -I {} rm -fr '{}'
 ```

-Check how many pages of documentation we ended up with, in this case, 86,570:
+Check how many pages of documentation we ended up with, in this case, `86,570`:

 ```
  find . | grep html | wc -l
 ```

-Compute an estimate of the amount of information in the corpus (and create a compressed archive):
+Compute an estimate of the amount of information in the corpus (and create a compressed archive), in this case `677MB`:

 ```
 cd ~